Mastercuber/shared/README.md

 ### About this package

-This package contains a collection of essential data structures and graph algorithms written in TypeScript, with zero dependencies.
-It supports CommonJS, ESM, and browser environments, and includes several utility functions for practical everyday use.
+A lightweight and dependency-free collection of essential data structures and graph algorithms, written entirely in TypeScript.
+This library supports CommonJS, ESM, and browser environments, and includes utility functions for practical, everyday tasks in modern development.

+### Historical Background

-The concept of organizing and structuring data reaches back long before the era of modern programming.
-In the **19th century**, mathematics introduced structured forms like **matrices** and **polynomials**.
-In **1854**, **George Boole** laid the foundations for logical structures with his algebra.
-By **1837**, **Charles Babbage** envisioned tabular memory structures in his design of the *Analytical Engine*. **Herman Hollerith** followed in **1890** with punched cards as a form of structured data storage.
-Later, in **1936**, **Alan Turing** described the *Turing machine*, which operated on an infinite tape – a conceptual precursor to modern abstractions like tapes, arrays, or queues.
+The organization and structuring of data has deep roots, reaching far beyond the digital age.
+In the **19th century**, mathematics introduced formal constructs such as **matrices** and **polynomials**.
+In **1837**, **Charles Babbage** conceptualized tabular memory in his design of the *Analytical Engine*, followed by **George Boole** in **1854**, who laid the foundations of Boolean logic. **Herman Hollerith** introduced punched cards for structured data input in **1890**.

-Finally, in the 1940s, **Konrad Zuse** introduced the *Plankalkül*, one of the first formal programming languages, which explicitly defined typed data structures and operations – laying groundwork for modern abstractions as used in this package.

-This library draws inspiration from these foundational ideas while focusing on clean implementation, type safety, and broad applicability in modern JavaScript and TypeScript projects.
+Theoretical computing advanced significantly in the 20th century:
+In **1936**, **Alan Turing** proposed the *Turing machine*, a model based on an infinite tape, which inspired later abstractions such as arrays, buffers, and queues.
+Around the same time, **Alonzo Church** developed the *lambda calculus*, laying the foundation for functional programming — which in turn influenced **Konrad Zuse**, who in the 1940s designed the *Plankalkül*, the first high-level language to define typed data structures and formal operations.

+This library embraces these historical concepts and translates them into a clean, type-safe, and modern TypeScript implementation suitable for a wide range of applications.

+### Interactive Graph Visualization

+For visual experimentation and algorithm demos, we recommend using [GraphOnline](https://graphonline.ru/en/), a free and intuitive tool that allows you to:

+- Draw directed and undirected graphs
+- Assign weights and labels to edges
+- Run built-in algorithms like DFS, BFS, Dijkstra, and Floyd-Warshall
+- Visualize traversal steps and shortest paths interactively

+This external tool complements the core features of the library, making it easier to prototype and test graph-based logic.

+---

+Whether you're working on academic projects, interview preparation, or production-level applications, this library offers a solid foundation rooted in theory and optimized for practical use.

 Here are two examples of using the package directly in the browser:
 ```html